ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 Connectors use `Converters` for data serialization and deserialization.
 If you are configuring `For JSON (de)serialization`, the converter used is `JsonConverter`.
 On the other hand, the converter used is `AvroConverter`.

-**Important**: if the `Source Connector Converter` serializes data, for instance, from `JSON` to `bytes` (using `JsonConverter`), then the `Sink Connector Converter` must also use `JsonConverter` to deserialize the `bytes`, otherwise an error will be thrown.
+> **Important**: if the `Source Connector Converter` serializes data, for instance, from `JSON` to `bytes` (using `JsonConverter`), then the `Sink Connector Converter` must also use `JsonConverter` to deserialize the `bytes`, otherwise an error will be thrown.
 The document [Kafka Connect Deep Dive – Converters and Serialization Explained](https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained) explains it very well.

 Steps to create the connectors:

 - In a terminal, navigate to `springboot-kafka-connect-jdbc-streams` root folder

-- Run the following script to create the connectors on `kafka-connect`
+- Run the following script to create the connectors on `kafka-connect`:

   - **For JSON (de)serialization**